nylas-samples/quickstart-v3-scheduler-remix/README.md

 ## Routes

 - `/editor` - Where the Editor component is rendered
+- `/grants` - Grants List view to access the `No Auth Flow`
 - `/scheduler/:configurationId` - Where the NylasScheduling component is rendered
-- `/scheduler/auth` - Where the access token flow is triggered from for `Access Token Flow`
+- `/scheduler/auth` - Where the access token flow is triggered from for `Access Token Flow` and authentication/reauthentication flow new and existing grants
 - `/scheduler/api` - An API route in remix to make proxy requests for `No Auth Flow`

 ## Query Params